-The founder of Marimurtra Botanical Garden, Carl Faust, was born in Hadamar, a small town near Frankfurt am Main, in 1874.
-The house where he was born still remains in a street dedicated to him.
-Although he showed a clear penchant for natural sciences from a very early age, his family pushed him to focus on commercial activities which brought him to Barcelona, where he and a business partner founded the company Faust & Kaufmann, SA, which still exists to this day.
+The founder of the Marimurtra Botanical Garden, Carl Faust, was born in Hadamar, a small town near Frankfurt am Main, in 1874.
+His birthplace is still preserved on a street that bears his name.
+Although from an early age he showed a clear inclination for the natural sciences, his family pushed him towards the commercial activity that would take him to Barcelona, where he would found with a partner the still existing company Faust & Kaufmann, S. A.

-Faust never forgot his passion for nature, and so he started looking for the ideal location to create a botanical garden.
-He chose Blanes and in 1924, when he was fifty years old, gave up his managerial tasks in the company and devoted himself to consolidating the Marimurtra Botanical Garden.
+The naturalist hobby, never forgotten, led him to find the ideal location for the creation of a botanical garden.
+He chose Blanes and, on turning 50 in 1924, left his managerial duties at the company and devoted himself fully to consolidating the Marimurtra Botanical Garden.

-Faust was a humanist influenced by the thinking of his compatriot Johann W. von Goethe and wished to do something useful for mankind.
-He was strongly attracted by the Mediterranean lands, the classical world, and his dream was to create “an Epicurean republic of young biologists”, where scholars and students could work amid “an interesting garden, an ideal atmosphere and a Hellenic landscape.” .
+Faust was a humanist influenced by the thinking of his compatriot Johann W. von Goethe and wanted to do something useful for humanity.
+In addition, he felt a push towards the Mediterranean lands, towards the classical world, and dreamed of creating an “epicurean republic of young biologists” where sages and students could work in the midst of “an interesting garden, an ideal climate and a Hellenic landscape.” .
 He began the organization of the Garden and the acclimatization of exotic plants advised by leading European and Catalan botanists: Josias Braun-Blanquet, Eric Sventenius, Pius Font i Quer, Carlos Pau, Josep Cuatrecasas, etc.

-From very early on Faust was concerned with helping young scientists who worked in the Garden and its laboratory, such as Ramon Margalef, who later became a world renowned marine ecologist.
-An exceptional figure in the Catalan scientific world, his role as a patron of biological sciences also became evident when he took an important part in organising the SIGMA (Station Internationale de Géobotanique Méditerranéenne et Alpine) trip in 1934, which began the phytosociology in Catalonia.
-No less noteworthy was his altruism, which became manifest especially during the Spanish Civil War (1936-39) and the Second World War (1939-45)
+From a very early age he was concerned with helping young scientists who would work in the Garden and its laboratory, such as Ramon Margalef, who later became the world’s leading figure in marine ecology.
+Rare grandfather of the scientific world in Catalonia, his performance as a patron was also manifested in his outstanding participation in the organization of the SIGMA excursion (Station Internationale de Géobotanique Méditerranéenne et Alpine) in 1934, the beginning of phytosociology in Catalonia.
+No less remarkable is his altruism, which manifested itself especially during the Spanish Civil War (1936-39) and World War II (1939-45).

-Faust died on 24th April 1952 in Blanes, in his house at Marimurtra, and was buried in the town cemetery.
-A bronze statue on the promenade pays homage to this life and work.
+Faust died on April 24, 1952 in Blanes, in the house of Marimurtra.
+He is buried in the cemetery of this town, in whose promenade a bronze statue pays homage to him.